Social services complaints - who can use the complaints procedure

 Help for young people

-If you are a child in care, a child in need or a care leaver, the LA must offer you help to find an advocate who will help you to make your complaint.
+If you're a child in care, a child in need or a care leaver, your local council must offer you help to find an advocate who will help you to make your complaint.

 Meic, is an information, advice and support helpline for children and young people under 25.
 A trained adviser will either provide you with information, signpost you to relevant services, or transfer you to an independent professional advocate.